itsmmarc/jumphud/README.md

 - Full Bright (Toggle)

-- Show Triggers (Toggle)

-- Draw Clip Brushes (Toggle)

-- Draw Luxels (Toggle)

-### Useful buttons have been added to the pause menu including:
+### Useful buttons have been added to the pause menu including but not limited to:

 - Toggle HUD Min Mode (Disables health value and centers ammo count)

+- Toggle Custom HUD Speedos

 - Toggle Tempus HUD

 - Toggle Tempus Speedo (Horizontal, Vertical, and Absolute)

-- Toggle Full Bright

 - Toggle Show Triggers

-- Toggle Draw Clip Brushes

-- Toggle Chat

-- Toggle Net Graph

 ## Customization

-Swap the HUD into Casual Mode by clicking the logo on the main menu. (insert image here)
+Swap the HUD into Casual Mode by clicking the logo on the main menu.

+<video src='screenshots/modeswitch.mp4'></video>

 Use `cl_hud_minmode 1` or the button on the pause menu to hide health value and center ammo count in Jump Mode.